ufukusubutun/Reordering_Switch/docs/exp_run.md

 ## Running The Experiment

+At this stage, it is assumed that, you have a Cloudlab experiments reserved and running, cloned the repository into the work directory and have the TCP flow size traces ready.
+If you haven't done so, please [go back](https://github.com/ufukusubutun/Reordering_Switch#trace-generation) and complete those steps.

+	sudo apt-get update
+	sudo apt-get -y install tshark

+Pick YES (or OK and then YES) if prompted.

+Permission denied (publickey).

 All experiment files are to be trensfered to the emulator node.
 (Including flow size traces that are available at this link): https://drive.google.com/drive/folders/13lMalGCIaGQ8IE_72NblcA9p2WbxnvYf?usp=sharing